M00setheM1ghty/Project3-NBAQuiz/README.md

 - Lucidchart to provide a flowchart to explain the program
 - Google Sheets + API to acess the data necessary for the questions
 - Packages used:
-    - random
+    - random (needed random numbers to make sure questions asked are random)
-    - time
+    - time (added some sleep periods in the program to make the experience less jumpy)
-    - os
+    - os (to be able to clear the terminal)
-    - gspread
+    - gspread (access google sheets)
     - termcolor: cprint, colored
 ____________________________________________________________________________
 ## Testing